olliw42/fastmavlink/README.md

 To give an example: In order to parse a message, determine if it is targeted at the application, and send a response to the proper link, the pymavlink-mavgen C library requires us to search three (3!) times for the target id pairs of the corresponding message id.
 The fastMavlink library only requires one search, and this is the minimum which is logically needed.
 Searching is a comparatively costly process, and avoiding unnecessary searches obviously relates to a boost in performance.

-Some of the drawbacks of the pymavlink-mavgen C library were listed and addressed in [mavlink/#1127](https://github.com/mavlink/mavlink/pull/1127), which can serve to further demonstrate the point.
+Some of the drawbacks of the pymavlink-mavgen C library were listed and addressed in [mavlink/#1127](https://github.com/mavlink/mavlink/pull/1127), which should further demonstrate the point.
 However, fastMavlink's C code is not simply an improved version of pymavlink-mavgen's, but pretty much a complete rewrite from scratch.
 It is therefore also clean, logically structured, and cruft were removed.
 It inherits some ideas however, such as the header-only design and organization into dialect subfolders, and code for few basic functions.

 In addition, the fastMavlink C library provides features not provided otherwise but which are quite missed.
 For instance, it has optimized routines for use in MAVLink routers as well as a MAVLink router library.
 It offers a pymavlink-mavgen mimicry capability, which can make changing to fastMavlink easy.